PRECIOUS-Gold slips as strong dollar, bond rally offset boost from growth woes

 By Sethuraman N R

-May 30 (Reuters) - Gold prices inched down on Thursday as bonds rallied and the dollar hovered near a two-year high, offsetting the support from an increasingly bitter Sino-U.S. trade dispute that rekindled doubts about global economic growth.
+May 30 (Reuters) - Gold prices fell to one-week low on Thursday as bonds rallied and the dollar hovered near a two-year high, offsetting the support for bullion from an increasingly bitter Sino-U.S. trade dispute that rekindled doubts about global economic growth.

 “Investors look like they prefer U.S. Treasuries as a safe haven for now, evident by the inverted U.S yield curve,” Howie Lee, an economist at OCBC Bank, said.